How to adopt an effective cash management strategy for your startup

 As you determine which approach makes the most sense for protecting and growing your startup’s cash, it helps to have the following three categories of cash inform your strategy:

-With those cash categories in mind, here are a few effective strategies you can apply to your cash management playbook:
+Here are a few effective strategies you can apply to your own cash management playbook:

 1. Calculate how many months of operating expenses you need to keep readily accessible.